kubeedge/kubeedge/docs/setup/kubeedge_install_source.md

 2. Generate Certificates

-   RootCA certificate and a cert/key pair is required to have a setup for KubeEdge.
-Same cert/key pair can be used in both cloud and edge.
+   RootCA certificate and a cert/ key pair is required to have a setup for KubeEdge.
+Same cert/ key pair can be used in both cloud and edge.

     ```bash
     $GOPATH/src/github.com/kubeedge/kubeedge/build/tools/certgen.sh genCertAndKey edge
     ```

-    The cert/key will be generated in the `/etc/kubeedge/ca` and `/etc/kubeedge/certs` respectively, so this command should be run with root or users who have access to those directories.
-We need to copy these files to the corresponding edge side server directory.
+    The cert/ key will be generated in the `/etc/kubeedge/ca` and `/etc/kubeedge/certs` respectively, so this command should be run with root or users who have access to those directories.
+Copy these files to the corresponding edge side server directory.

 3. Compile Cloudcore

-   + Firstly, make sure gcc is already installed on your host.
+   + Firstly, make sure `gcc` is already installed on your host.
 You can verify it via:

      ```shell
      gcc --version